75 Journal Prompts for Trust Issues and Overcoming Them

 FAQ: What is shadow work, and how do you do it for trust issues?

-Shadow work is a psychological concept that involves exploring and integrating aspects of ourselves that we have suppressed or denied.
+Shadow work is a way to understand and accept parts of ourselves that we often hide or ignore.

 Self-reflection